 Hot Chocolate is sold for $1.

 Where: UWM Physics Building Skydeck*.
 Take the elevator at the east end of the Physics building to the 4th floor and continue left to the staircase that leads to the roof.
-Follow the Stargazing signs.
+Please follow the yellow signs posted on the walls up to the observatory.

 *Note: The Skydeck is not wheelchair accessible.